top of page

 What Are The 12 Brand Archetypes?

-There are 12 archetypes, each with its own core values, key characteristics, and suggested strategies.
-Check them out.
+There are 12 brand personality archetypes, each with its own core values, key characteristics, and suggested strategies.
+They are grouped into 4 sections based on shared core desires and common values.
+You can see how they are grouped in the brand archetype wheel below.
 You might know a few of these characters in real life.
 By using an archetype to personify your brand you make it more relatable to your target audience.

 The Caregiver